How to Make a Stuffed Burger That's (Literally) Bursting with Flavor

 Step 2: Great Fillings for Stuffed Hamburgers

-Fiesta Filling for Stuffed Hamburgers In a small bowl stir together 1/4 cup shredded Mexican cheese blend, 2 tablespoons finely chopped tomato, 2 tablespoons finely chopped and seeded jalapeño chile pepper, 2 tablespoons snipped fresh cilantro, and two tablespoons thinly sliced green onions.
+Fiesta Filling for Stuffed Hamburgers: In a small bowl stir together ¼ cup shredded Mexican-style cheese blend, 2 Tbsp. finely chopped tomato, 2 Tbsp. finely chopped and seeded jalapeño pepper, 2 Tbsp. snipped fresh cilantro, and 2 Tbsp. thinly sliced green onions.

-Greek Filling for Stuffed Hamburgers In a small bowl stir together 1/4 cup finely chopped, seeded tomato; 1 ounce crumbled feta cheese; 2 teaspoons finely chopped onion; 2 teaspoons finely chopped pitted ripe olives; 1/4 teaspoon red wine vinegar; 1/4 teaspoon olive oil; and 1/8 teaspoon dried oregano, crushed.
+Greek Filling for Stuffed Hamburgers: In a small bowl stir together ¼ cup finely chopped, seeded tomato, 1 ounce crumbled feta cheese, 2 tsp. finely chopped onion, 2 tsp. finely chopped pitted ripe olives, ¼ tsp. red wine vinegar, ¼ tsp. olive oil; and ⅛ tsp. dried oregano.
 Cover; chill for at least 30 minutes before using.

 Step 3: How to Right-Size the Meat for Stuffed Hamburgers

-One of the only challenges to making stuffed hamburgers is figuring out how to make each patty just the right size.
-You can buy a handy gadget—a stuffed burger press—to help you.
+One of the only challenges to making stuffed hamburgers is making each patty just the right size.
+Follow these simple tips to achieve the perfect stuffed burger size:

 Step 4: How to Shape Patties for Stuffed Hamburgers

-Now that you have eight equal-size squares for your stuffed hamburgers, use your hands to lightly but firmly press each portion into a 4-inch-diameter patty.
+Now that you have eight equal-size squares, use your hands to lightly but firmly press each portion into a 4-inch patty.

 Step 5: How to Stuff a Burger

-Place 2 tablespoons of desired filling in center of each of four of the patties, spreading filling to within 1/2 inch of edges (be sure to leave a border to allow room to seal the patties).
+Place 2 Tbsp. of the desired filling in the center of each of four of the patties, spreading filling to within ½ inch of edges (be sure to leave a border to allow room to seal the patties).
 Top with remaining patties, pressing edges together to seal.

-Another way to stuff a burger is to use a stuffed burger press.
+If you end up making stuffed burgers a lot, a stuffed burger press ($10, Bed Bath & Beyond) might be a worthy investment.
 These gadgets make it easy to shape the burgers into just the right size and to seal the twin patties together; many of these tools even have a feature that presses an indentation into one of the patties to allow you to easily fill your stuffed hamburgers.
 Follow the manufacturer's directions for using your stuffed burger press.

 Step 7: How to Cook and Serve Stuffed Hamburgers

-In a grill pan or a 10-inch skillet, cook burgers over medium heat for 7 minutes.
-Turn burgers carefully using a wide spatula; cook for 5 to 8 minutes more or until burgers are done (make sure they reach 160°F for beef or 165°F for turkey).
+To make stuffed burgers on the stove, heat a grill pan or a 10-inch skillet ($18, Walmart) over medium heat.
+Cook for 7 minutes and turn burgers carefully using a wide spatula ($12, Bed Bath & Beyond); cook for 5 to 8 minutes more or until burgers are done (make sure they reach 160°F for beef burgers or 165°F for turkey burgers).
 If desired, toast the hamburger buns.

 Serve the stuffed hamburger patties in buns; if you wish, add complementary toppings and/or condiments to the burgers.
-For example, for our Fiesta Filling-stuffed hamburgers, try topping with additional shredded cheese, plus tomato slices, and slather some guacamole on the bottom bun.
+For example, for our fiesta-stuffed hamburgers, try topping with additional shredded cheese, plus tomato slices, and slather some guacamole on the bottom bun.